GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 }
 ```

 Unlike HashMap, BTreeMap is ordered.
-Let's look at an example.
+Let's look at an example:

 ```rust
 use std::collections::BTreeMap;